ARUNKUMAR069/50-JavaScript-Questions/Questions.md

 # Question Number 33 : Add two new elements to the starting of an array using .unshift().
 # Question Number 34 : Pop the array last element and console it
 # Question Number 35 : use .slice() to extract the first three elements of an array
+# Question Number 36 : Find the index of a specific element in an index arr using indexOf().